 3000 State Road 580, Clearwater

-Beginning in 2018-2019, the ISTEM program will be offering two tracks: our vocational track (formerly our CCT program) and our scholar track (our previous ISTEM program).
+The ISTEM program offers two tracks: our vocational track and our scholar track (our previous ISTEM program).
 Pathways will be based on academic profiles and discussions with the parent and student.

 Our vocational track is a career/college preparatory program that provides students with the skills needed in the IT field.
 Students choose to focus on one of four strands while in the program: Computer Systems and Information Technology (CSIT), Gaming Design, Web Design, and Digital Design and all have the opportunity to earn multiple industry certifications.